Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Toxoplasmosis is an infectious disease caused by a parasite that spreads from animals to humans.
-It is a common disease that is seldom recognized because most infected people do not become sick.
-In those who have symptoms of the disease, the illness is mild, with swollen lymph nodes and some discomfort.
-Estimates suggest that one-third of Canadians have been infected.
+It is a common disease that is seldom recognized because most infected people do not develop signs or symptoms.
+In those who have symptoms of the disease, the illness is usually mild, with swollen lymph nodes and some discomfort.

 The microorganism Toxoplasma gondii causes toxoplasmosis.
 This protozoan parasite infects wild and domestic animals including birds, cats, sheep, goats, cattle, pigs and poultry.
 Cats are the most common source of the Toxoplasma protozoa that are transmitted to other animals or people.

 There are three forms of Toxoplasma gondii: the tachyzoite (the rapidly reproducing form), the bradyzoite (a slower reproducing form contained in tissue cysts), and the sporozoite (contained in oocysts).

 The tachyzoite is the form that can invade cells in the body where it then multiplies rapidly and can destroy cells.
 When the cells die, the tachyzoites are released and infect other cells.
 For this reason, tachyzoites are seen in many tissues and organs throughout the body that are infected during this acute phase of the disease.
 This is also called the extraintestinal phase of the infection since it can affect all cells outside the intestines in all infected animals.
 However, only cats (see below) have the intestinal phase of the infection.